FAU-LAP/CAMELS_drivers/andor_newton/README.md

-W# NOMAD-CAMELS Driver for Andor Newton CCD
+# NOMAD-CAMELS Driver for Andor Newton CCD

 This package provides a driver of the Andor Newton CCD for the measurement software [NOMAD CAMELS](https://fau-lap.github.io/NOMAD-CAMELS/).\
 It uses [pylablib](https://pylablib.readthedocs.io/en/latest/devices/Andor.html#cameras-andor-sdk2) for communication.